fastoch/JavaScript/SemVer.md

 This is how Semantic Versioning works according to the official website:
 `"package": "MAJOR.MINOR.PATCH"`

-- The MAJOR version should increment when you make incompatible API changes
+- The MAJOR version number should be incremented when a package undergoes changes that are not backwards-compatible with previous versions
--
+- The MINOR version should be incremented when you add functionality in a backwards-compatible manner

 ---
 EOF